 We note that (excluding a massive collapse) the Russian Central Bank will not support the rouble because it rightly thinks that trying to combat the markets is wasteful when they are in a selling mood and when the oil price is a factor outside the Bank's control; the Bank's wise view is best to "keep its powder dry" and wait on events.
-In January FX reserves at the Central Bank actually rose to \$382bn, which testifies that the Bank has little intention of protecting the rouble against the oil price.
-By early May the Bank had even less need to protect the rouble and FX reserves had risen by mid-March to \$392bn.
+By June 2016 FX reserves at the Central Bank had actually risen to a recent high of \$392bn (from \$368bn on 1 January), which testifies that the Bank has little intention of protecting the rouble against the oil price.

-In early March the stock of the Reserve Fund was down to \$49.9bn and the Well-Being Fund was more stable at \$71.3bn.
+By June the stock of the Reserve Fund was down to \$39bn (from \$60bn in January) and the Well-Being Fund was more stable at \$73bn (actually up a little on the January figure of \$71bn).
 Both these funds each amounted to about \$80bn some 15 months ago and the Reserve Fund has been drawn down to finance the budget deficit and to support economic sectors and to bail out some companies stressed by the rouble devaluation.
 These funds form much of the country's FX buttress against a weaker rouble.
 We can note that the Central Bank is seeking to protect them along with the rest of their FX reserves.
 This also helps explain the recent stabilisation in both funds in recent weeks.